A Naturopathic Approach to Better Digestion

 The Gut as a Foundation of Health

 Your digestive system does far more than break down food.
-It houses roughly 70 percent of your immune system, produces key neurotransmitters including serotonin and GABA, and serves as a critical barrier between the outside world and your bloodstream.
-When gut function breaks down, the consequences extend well beyond the abdomen — showing up as fatigue, brain fog, skin conditions, joint pain, and mood disturbances.
+According to research published in Clinical and Experimental Immunology, it houses roughly 70 percent of your immune system.
+It also produces key neurotransmitters including serotonin and GABA, and serves as a critical barrier between the outside world and your bloodstream.
+When gut function breaks down, the consequences extend well beyond the abdomen, showing up as fatigue, brain fog, skin conditions, joint pain, and mood disturbances.

 This is why naturopathic doctors treat the gut as a starting point for many chronic health conditions.
 Restoring digestive function often creates a cascading improvement across seemingly unrelated symptoms.